bluesentinelsec/my_engine/README.md

 My_Engine was created to learn about creating game engines, with a deisgn goal of making it easy to create entities and levels using only code.

+## Pardon our dust

+This repository is under active development.

+This project should be considered unstable and unusable until this message is removed.

 ## Prerequisites

 Install Python 3 and Pip for your platform.